TypingHare/computer_beginner_lifesaver/src/gnu_make/README.md

 brew update
 brew install make

-# On other OS, google "<OS-name> install clang-format" to check for specific commands
+# On other OS, Google "<OS-name> install clang-format" to check for specific commands
 # Once you install clang-format, verify it with the following command
 make --version
 # This should display something like "GNU Make 3.81"